roc-lang/roc/CONTRIBUTING.md

    git config --global commit.gpgsign true
    ```

-#### Committed files without signing?
+### Forgot to sign commits?

-It is common that people forget to sign their commits.
-You can find which commits need to be signed by running `git log --show-signature` command.
+You can find which commits need to be signed by running `git log --show-signature`.

-If you have only one commit, running `git commit --amend --no-edit -S` would sign the latest commit 🚀
+If you have only one commit, running `git commit --amend --no-edit -S` would sign the latest commit 🚀.

-In case you have multiple commits, you can sign them by two ways
+In case you have multiple commits, you can sign them in two ways:
- 1. Switching to interactive rebase mode and editing the file
+ 1. Switching to interactive rebase mode and editing the file:
        - Enter into interactive mode, by running `git rebase -i HEAD~n` where `n` is the number of commits up to the most current commit you would like to see.
-       - This would display a set of commits in a text file like below
+       - This would display a set of commits in a text file like below:
            ```
            pick hash2 commit message 2
            pick hash1 commit message 1
            ```
-       - After each of the commit you want to sign, add the command `exec git commit --amend --no-edit -S`
+       - After every commit you want to sign, add `exec git commit --amend --no-edit -S`.
- 2. Run git rebase command recursively
+ 2. Or run git rebase recursively:
-       - Find the commit till you want to sign, using the `git log --show-signature` command.
+       - Find the oldest commit you want to sign, using the `git log --show-signature` command.
-       - Run the command `git rebase --exec 'git commit --amend --no-edit -n -S' -i HASH` which would sign all commits till commit `HASH`
+       - Run the command `git rebase --exec 'git commit --amend --no-edit -n -S' -i HASH` which would sign all commits up to commit `HASH`.

-Please note that if you had pushed these commits already, you might have to do a **force push** which might lead to confusions among other contributors.
-So, always make sure you have signed commits before pushing.
+If you already pushed unsigned commits, you mmay have to do a force push with `git push origin -f <branch_name>`.

 ## Can we do better?